Save 30% on online shipping anywhere in Canada and the US!

 Telescoping Abilities

 Tube can be telescoped.
 Remember to account for the flash weld inside the tube.
 Pipe, on the other hand, does not have a flash weld.
-DOM (Drawn over Mandrel) Tube is the best material for telescoping because the inside flash weld has been removed.
+DOM (Drawn over Mandrel) Tube is the best material for telescoping because the inside flash weld has been removed versus ERW (Electric Resistance Welded) which will have a seam, adding to the inner tolerance of this type of tube.

 Rigidity